gicentre/elm-vega/docs/changeNotes.md

 ### V5.7 Other changes

-Switch iris examples to penguin examples in test gallery.
+- Switch iris examples to penguin examples in test gallery.
+- Add calendar example to test gallery.

 ---